Azure/ResourceModules/modules/network/network-managers/connectivity-configurations/README.md

-# AVNM Connectivity Configurations `[Microsoft.Network/networkManagers/connectivityConfigurations]`
+# Network Manager Connectivity Configurations `[Microsoft.Network/networkManagers/connectivityConfigurations]`

-This module deploys an Azure Virtual Network Manager (AVNM) Connectivity Configuration.
+This module deploys a Network Manager Connectivity Configuration.
 Connectivity configurations define hub-and-spoke or mesh topologies applied to one or more network groups.

 ## Navigation